opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 -----------------

-In the next table you can see the existing VPN authentication mechanisms and which client operating systems supports it with links to their configurations.
+In the next table you can see the existing VPN authentication mechanisms and which client operating systems support it, with links to their configurations.
 For Linux testing was done with Ubuntu 18.4 Desktop and *network-manager-strongswan* and *libcharon-extra-plugins* installed.
 As Andoid does not support IKEv2 yet we added notes for combinations with strongSwan